 - Pain in the lower front part of neck

 - Hoarseness of voice

 A successful treatment plan involves adopting a collaborative approach and combining the expertise of head and neck Onco surgeons, endocrinologists and a nuclear physician.
 However, physical examination, blood tests, thyroid and other scans, thyroid ultrasound, neck ultrasound, Technetium Thyroid Scan and Fine Needle Aspiration Cytology (FNAC) and surgical biopsy should be done to detect thyroid cancer in a patient.

 People who are more at risk include: those with a family history of thyroid cancer; age groups below 20 and above 70 years; and those who have had prior head and neck radiation.

 As with all cancers, early detection largely increases the chances of complete cure.
-Most of the time patients experience no symptoms, but on appearance of a neck swelling, change in voice or hoarseness, persistent neck pain, swallowing difficulty, one needs to go for a full check up.
+Most of the time patients experience no symptoms, but on appearance of a neck swelling, change in voice or hoarseness, persistent neck pain, swallowing difficulty, one needs to go for a full check up at best cancer hospital.

 The treatment for thyroid cancer proceeds in three stages: